-Simultaneously I should phone a friend in Sweden who worked at a travel agency and get a ticket from East Germany to Sweden.
+Germany to Sweden.
 Payment would be made by me selling off some things at home.
 This round trip ticket, bought in Sweden so as to avoid having to show a visa there, should be sent to the friend in Istanbul.
 Sending it directly to Iran was out of the question.

-One important thing was to coordinate the time between flights in East Germany so that it did not exceed the short duration of a transit visa.
+One important thing was to coordinate the time between flights in East Germany so that it didn't exceed the short duration of a transit visa.

-Furthermore, Milad had to get a ticket from Tehran to Istanbul in order to have time to pay his friend, fetch the ticket, which had hopefully passed the Turkish postal customs and then catch the plane for East Germany.
+Furthermore, Majid had to get a ticket from Tehran to Istanbul in order to have time to pay his friend, fetch the ticket, which had hopefully passed the Turkish postal customs and then catch the plane for East Germany.

 Does that sound complicated?
 It was.

 Very.